 We have five children and they are an integral part of our ministry here.
 Our kids all speak English and Russian and some of them even do a little Ukrainian!

-Christina serves in women’s ministries at our church.
-She also works with a translation team that translates needed Biblical training materials into Russian.
+In addition to these ministries Christina also serves in women’s ministries at our church and works with our translation team to translate needed Biblical training materials into Russian.
 Christina also oversees homeschooling of our five children.

 The best way to stay in touch with us is by e-mail.
 In addition to regular blog posts you’ll also get exclusive content that I only send out via e-mail.

 I publish the podcast 2-4 times a month, each episode is about 20-30 mins long.
 I try to focus each episode on different aspects of worship, whether it’s church life, our personal relationship with God, evangelism or any other issues that are related to worshiping God in every aspect of our life.